WCTE/TriggerConfig/README.md

 The remaining 40 channels are generally connected to the input signals (split before the discriminator) from the beamline modules or other signals (for example, the laser signal).

+The index is a combination of the board number and the channel number (board number * 20 + channel number).

 ### Viewing and adjusting the connections to the patch panel
 ```
 Enter command: [help] patches